Sign in →

 Test results should be used in conjunction with clinical evaluation and information related to tick exposure.

 A negative test result does not necessarily rule out current or recent infection.
 The specimen may have been collected before demonstrable antibody developed.
-Patients with early disease often have serum antibody titers below the diagnostic threshold for several weeks following disease onset.
+Patients with early disease often have serum antibody levels below the diagnostic threshold for several weeks following disease onset.

 Test results from pregnant women or patients who are immunosuppressed may be difficult to interpret.